 If you haven’t already, see if you can negotiate better pricing or payment terms with your vendors, suppliers, and subcontractors.
 On a similar note, avoid using working capital cash to finance long-term assets, such as vehicles or technology, if you don’t have idle or excess cash.
 Instead, if you have equity on equipment or assets, see if you can use it to secure long-term financing.

 Don’t let your cash be tied up in inventory

 It’s critical that your assets work for you.
 Pay close attention to the timing of when you order materials or equipment.
 If they end up sitting at a job site or in a warehouse, they won’t be working for you, but they will be tying up your cash!

 Anything you can do to improve your efficiency and effectiveness can help you save cash in the long term.
 Equipping your superintendents and project managers with laptops or tablets, for instance, could enable them to do more at the job site, preventing them from having to come back to the office to enter data or send project communications.
 Likewise, investing in a cleaner, more efficient piece of equipment could allow you to reduce personnel hours.

 The coronavirus pandemic has, of course, jolted many businesses into remote-work setups, which rely heavily on technology.
 What can you do to leverage this “new normal?”

 At JAK, we can help you gauge your cash positions through a cash-flow projection and analysis.
-We can also conduct a financing technology analyses to help you determine next steps.
+We can also conduct a financing technology analysis to help you determine the next steps.
 If you want to get started, contact us today.